Skip to Content

 There’s also a secondary problem.
 Because flushable wipes are similar in appearance to other products, such as baby wipes or facial wipes, many consumers dispose of these other products down the toilet as well.
 These products are not flushable and only add to the problem.

 Have you used flushable wipes in your home?
 If you’ve also had unexplained clogs or backups, they could be the source of your problem.
 Call R.S.
-Andrews at 770-913-6412 or contact us online to schedule an appointment today.
+Andrews at (470) 264-8128 or online to schedule an appointment today.